 Embedded AI has the potential to generate substantial economic benefits.
 According to some estimates, AI could contribute $15.7 trillion to the global economy by 2030.
 This figure includes productivity gains from process automation, new business opportunities created by AI technologies, and quality improvements in products and services through AI.

-The French Directorate General for Enterprise (DGE) estimates that the development of Edge computing, or Embedded Artificial Intelligence, represents a potential value of $175 to $215 billion by 2025 [18].
+The French Directorate General for Enterprise (DGE) estimates that the development of Edge computing, or Embedded Artificial Intelligence, represents a potential value of $175 to $215 billion by 202517.
 This estimate concerns only the hardware component.
 The economic potential of embedded AI extends to the job market, with the creation of 5,000 direct jobs and over 10,000 positions in application sectors.

 While many people worry about a negative impact of AI on jobs, the opposite is true.
 This technology would instead contribute to the creation of new potential.
 Of course, embedded AI is likely to eventually replace many traditional jobs.
 It will inevitably transform the labor market.

 Embedded AI is intended to take over routine tasks with predictable processes.
 The increasing automation will lead to the elimination of some jobs, but others will be created.
-Indeed, the development and generalization of embedded AI leads to new demands: companies will need specialists in artificial intelligence, which will open an entirely new job market [19].
+Indeed, the development and generalization of embedded AI leads to new demands: companies will need specialists in artificial intelligence, which will open an entirely new job market18.

 Beyond its economic impact, embedded AI also has profound social implications.
 As we’ve seen above, artificial intelligence technologies could allow the elderly or disabled to live more independently, improving access to home healthcare and facilitating daily tasks.

+To manage these challenges, it is essential to adopt appropriate policies, especially in terms of education and training, privacy and security protection, and AI regulation.
 Embedded AI has the potential to have a significant impact, both economically and socially.
 As with any new technology, it is crucial to balance the benefits, challenges, and associated concerns.

+Technical obstacles still persist to this day.
+They must be overcome to improve the performance and efficiency of embedded AI.
+For example, embedded AI often has to operate with limited resources in terms of computational power, memory, and energy.
+Advances in chip design and algorithms are needed to address these constraints.
 The goal is to reduce the size of algorithms and energy consumption, thanks to hardware efficiency and the use of FGPA or MCU components.
 Embedded AI can be coupled with different energy-saving modes.
-The "Deep sleep" mode, for example, allows systems to be activated at certain intervals, then return to standby.
+The “Deep sleep” mode, for example, allows systems to be activated at certain intervals, then return to standby.
 The idea is to limit the duration during which a system consumes maximum energy.
 This objective also echoes sustainable development and the search for limiting the carbon footprint of AI, which remains a significant issue in the field.

+Among the technical challenges, how does an embedded AI camera differentiate a car from a cat or a dog?
+Machine learning architectures, such as convolutional neural networks (CNN), perform millions, even billions of calculations to achieve this.
+Hence a second objective, that of frugality, with lighter algorithms.
 Engineers have to deal with latency, performance, size, or cost constraints.
 If the focus must be on execution speed, it is possible to use a GPU, FPGA, or very sophisticated multicore processors.
 But all these solutions are usually bulky and expensive.
 They also require a lot of energy, and we must ensure the maintenance of the robustness of the algorithms as their size will certainly have to be revised for use on systems with reduced power.
+If an embedded AI process must be run while saving energy, it is possible to opt for a microcontroller23.
+But this will need a lot of time to perform complex CNN-type operations.
+On small devices, high short-term energy consumption can sometimes be acceptable, but it is not in the long term.

 To solve this problem and meet the challenges of embedded AI, researchers can study solutions like TinyMl.
 This is a machine learning technique applicable to microcontrollers with limited resources.
 The algorithms used operate with low energy consumption and are satisfied with little memory and computational power.
 Machine learning can be executed on embedded systems and allows multiple applications in IoT and Edge Computing environments.

 With the proliferation of devices equipped with embedded AI, the privacy and security of data are becoming increasingly concerning.
 How can we ensure that the data collected by these devices are processed safely and with respect for privacy?
 New approaches, such as federated learning and homomorphic encryption, could play a significant role in addressing these challenges.
-As we mentioned above, France and the European Union have established a framework to meet these challenges.
-It remains to assess the relevance and effectiveness of the device in light of technological developments and their speed.

 Embedded AI also raises ethical questions.
 How can we ensure that AI is used fairly and does not perpetuate existing biases?
 Efforts are needed to develop ethical principles for AI and ensure that these principles are respected in practice, by setting up validation mechanisms.